 - Deliberately Monochrome: "Thierry la France", being a parody of Thierry la Fronde, a show from the black-and-white era television.

 - Exact Words: In a Soap Opera parody skit, at one point one character says to another: "Mets-toi à ma place".
 They immediately switch their place on the sofa they were sitting on.note

 - Fake Nationality: In-Universe, Skippy the Great Guru from "The Sects" pretends to be a Tibetan man related to the Dalai-Lama.
 All his lines are spoken with a thick accent typical from South-Eastern France.

-- Girls with Moustaches: There's a few skit when Pascal Légitimus is disguised as a woman.
-He still has his moustache.
+- Girls with Moustaches: There's a few skits when Pascal Légitimus is disguised as a woman.
+He still has his moustache (poorly hidden with makeup).

 - Hypocritical Humor: "We Have Enough of Rap" is a rap song which explains that rap is a dead genre.

 - Intimidating Revenue Service: One of their most famous parody songs and music videos, "Rap-tout", is about tax vampires who suck money out of people instead of blood, as a Take That! to successive French governments that never stop creating new taxes.
 Legend has it the song earned them a tax control in Real Life.